 - Human data visualization

 During Pharma Forum, over 50 sessions are offered along with a robust partner expo focusing on the life sciences industry.
-As a highly regulated and strong code of conduct industry, the Pharma Forum presents a perfect mix of education and peer connection to ensure a healthy dialogue confirming the vision and focus for the upcoming year.
+As a highly regulated and strong code of conduct industry, the Pharma Forum presents education and peer connection to ensure a healthy dialogue confirming the vision and focus for the upcoming year.